Rectory Road railway station

-Rectory Road is a London Overground station on the Lea Valley lines in the West Hackney area of the London Borough of Hackney, east London.
+Rectory Road is a station on the Weaver line of the London Overground, located in the West Hackney area of the London Borough of Hackney, east London.
 It is 3 mi 64 chain down the line from London Liverpool Street and is between Hackney Downs and Stoke Newington stations.
-Its three-letter station code is REC and it is in Travelcard zone 2.
+Its three-letter station code is REC and it is in London fare zone 2.

-Trains run south to Liverpool Street and north to either Cheshunt or Enfield Town.
+History

 The ticket office, street buildings, staircases and platform shelters were all built in the mid-1980s in works funded by the Greater London Council (along with other stations in the "Tube-less" borough of Hackney).
 These elaborate structures were very different from the low-maintenance changes further up the line at the same time, and feature the British Rail logo worked into the brickwork at street-level.

-In 2015 the station and all services that call there were transferred from Abellio Greater Anglia operation to London Overground.
+In May 2015 the station and all services that call there were transferred from Abellio Greater Anglia operation to London Overground.
 The station was also added to the Tube map.

 Services

-Trains are operated by London Overground.